hungdung0403/NER/README.md

 In this article, we use several machine learning and deep learning models toNER problem processing for CrossNER dataset with five fieldsin the data set.
 The results obtained on the Bi-LSTM models,Bi-Gru, Bi-LSTM + CNN, Bi-Gru + CNN, TF-XML-RoBERTa...
 From there, make comments and evaluations for the dataset and the algorithm is used.

+You can download the original author's data from the following link: https://github.com/zliucr/CrossNER/tree/main/ner_data